 A: In November, the city of Waterloo sold 420 Bayard Street to the Iowa Heartland Habitat for Humanity, along with a grant of $7,500.
 The city acquired the property through the 657A process.
 It will demolish the home and Habitat for Humanity will build a single family home on the lot.
 The vacant house was engulfed in flames and deemed a total loss in January 2024.

-See photos of Dillard's, Crossroads Mall demolition in Waterloo
+See photos of the Crossroads Mall area demolition in Waterloo

 A crew was demolishing the former Dillard's department store at the Crossroads Mall on Jan.
 30, 2026, in Waterloo.
 Later, in the early March, crews were demolishing other parts of the mall.
 Tearing down the mall is a step in preparing the site for new development.
 Demolition of the mall is expected to be completed in 240 days.